Can Diclofenac Affect Your Heart?

 More Risk among High-Risk Patients:

-The study also showed that the person with pre-existing cardiovascular diseases such as hypertension and previous heart attacks were at a high risk associated with diclofenac’s usage.
+The study also showed that the person with pre-existing cardiovascular diseases, such as hypertension and previous heart attack, were at a high risk associated with diclofenac’s usage.

 The PRECISION Trial (2016)

-Another important article published by The New England Journal of Medicine in 2016 was The PRECISION trial which evaluates the cardiovascular safety of NSAIDs.
+Another critical article published in 2016 by The New England Journal of Medicine was the PRECISION trial, which evaluated the cardiovascular safety of NSAIDs.

-In this randomized controlled trial, patients with rheumatoid arthritis or osteoarthritis were added who were already at a high risk of cardiovascular effects.
+In this randomised controlled trial, patients with rheumatoid arthritis or osteoarthritis were added who were already at a high risk of cardiovascular effects.

 Also, the heart risks of three NSAIDs were compared in this study, including celecoxib, ibuprofen, and naproxen.